 Health and Wellbeing

-WARM HUBS IN ALCESTER– The cost of heating our homes is going to soar this winter so new ‘warm hubs’ are springing up across the country where people can go and get cosy.
+WARM HUBS IN ALCESTER– The cost of heating our homes has soared this winter so new ‘warm hubs’ sprang up across the country where people could go and get cosy.
 Warm hubs are where people can drop in, get warm, have a hot drink and be in the company of other people.
-Alcester is taking part in this initiative, and we currently have the following Warm Hubs, although more will be added in the future so watch this space!!
+Alcester took part in this initiative, and we currently have the following Warm Hubs.
+These are continuing in spite of it now being warmer!

-Mondays- 10am- 12noon at the Our Lady & St Joseph Catholic Church Hall and 2- 4pm Alcester Library
+Mondays- 10am- 12 noon at Our Lady & St Joseph Catholic Church Hall

-Tuesdays– 10am- 2pm at Alcester Methodist Church and 9am- 12pm at Orangemabel (Chatty Café scheme)
+Tuesdays– 10am- 12 noon at Alcester Methodist Church and 9am- 12noon at Orangemabel (both Chatty Café schemes)

 Wednesdays– 9.30am- 11.30am at Alcester Baptist Church and 11am- 4pm Church House, Butter Street